From September 2024, our lottery prize structure will be changing! Click here to learn more.

 1. Introduction

-The Fire Fighters Charity operates a Society Lottery open to the general public in England, Scotland, and Wales, for the sole purpose of raising funds for The Fire Fighters Charity.
+Fire Fighters Charity operates a Society Lottery open to the general public in England, Scotland, and Wales, for the sole purpose of raising funds for Fire Fighters Charity.

 The Charity is committed to ensuring that the lottery is operated in a secure, fair and socially responsible way and to endorsing responsible gambling amongst participants in its Lottery